Banging Toolbox

 Of course, a tool-sized dust collector won’t be enough to account for an entire shop which is where you’ll need to either purchase a commercial model or build one yourself [1].

-Step 3: Picking the right sandpaper grit.
+Step 3: Pick the right sandpaper grit.

 Grit determines how coarse or how fine the surface will be.
 Generally, you’ll want to go with lower-grit sandpaper (or in this case sanding sheets) if you aim to just remove large amounts of material.